geocoder-php/BazingaGeocoderBundle/Resources/doc/index.md

 ### Fake local ip

-You can fake the `REMOTE_ADDR` HTTP parameter through this bundle in order to get information in your development environment, for instance:
+You can fake your local IP through this bundle in order to get location information in your development environment, for instance:

 ```php